WhiteHouse/api-standards/README.md

 ## Error handling

-Error responses should include a common HTTP status code, message for the developer, message for the end-user (when appropriate), internal error code (corresponding to some specific internally determined error number), links where developers can find more info.
+Error responses should include a common HTTP status code, message for the developer, message for the end-user (when appropriate), internal error code (corresponding to some specific internally determined ID), links where developers can find more info.
 For example:

     {
-      "status" : "400",
+      "status" : 400,
       "developerMessage" : "Verbose, plain language description of the problem.
 Provide developers suggestions about how to solve their problems here", "userMessage" : "This is a message that can be passed along to end-users, if needed.",